algolia/instantsearch/MIGRATION.md

 ## Custom widgets

-As mentioned earlier, any reference of the helper now contains the "new helper", as well as the `getConfiguration` life cycle no longer being used.
+As mentioned earlier, any reference to the helper now contains the "new helper", as well as the `getConfiguration` life cycle no longer being used.
 You can replace its usage with `getWidgetSearchParameters` and `getWidgetState`.
 Note that this means that your custom widget will also take part in routing from then on.
 You can still exclude it from the URL via `stateMapping`.

 ### getConfiguration